ncondo/CarND-Advanced-Lane-Lines/README.md

 ![Undist](output_images/example_undist3.jpeg)  ![Bird's-eye](output_images/example_binarybirdseye1.jpeg)

-The code for performing the perspective transform can be found on lines 54-70 in the `lane_tracker.py` file.
+The code for performing the perspective transform can be found on lines 54-70 of the `lane_tracker.py` file.

 ### Detect Lane Pixels and Fit Lines